 If an employer gives a nondiscretionary bonus to a nonexempt employee and it increases the employee’s hourly rate, the employer must factor the nondiscretionary bonus into calculating overtime pay calculations for the time during which the bonus applies.
 A bonus is nondiscretionary if the employer sets any benchmarks an employee must hit before paying out the bonus, even if the employer decides the amount of the bonus afterward.

-If the employer pays a year-end bonus to a nonexempt employee, the employer must apportion that bonus into the weeks in which the employee earned the bonus to determine additional overtime pay owed to the employee for the bonus period.
+If the employer pays a year-end bonus to a nonexempt employee, the employer must divide that bonus into the weeks in which the employee earned the bonus to determine additional overtime pay owed to the employee for the bonus period.

 Employers sometimes award referral bonuses to current employees for recruiting new employees.
 A referral bonus is discretionary if these criteria are met: